Factbox - Countdown to Brexit

 SUMMIT, GUIDELINES, RECOMMENDATIONS

+April 11 - Government EU advisers -- sherpas -- from the 27 are expected to meet in Brussels to discuss guidelines.
+They are expected to meet again on April 24 for further revisions.

+April 27 - EU affairs ministers of the 27 - General Affairs Council or GAC - meet in Luxembourg to prepare EU27 summit.

-Saturday, April 29 - EU27 leaders met in Brussels to approve 8 pages of negotiating guidelines and mandate Frenchman Michel Barnier, a former European Commissioner, as chief negotiator.
+Saturday, April 29 - EU27 leaders meet in Brussels to agree guidelines and mandate Michel Barnier as chief negotiator.

-Wednesday, May 3 - European Commission, the EU executive, to approve its recommendations to the Council, the body grouping the member states, on how negotiations should be structured.
-Barnier has worked these out in coordination with the Council and they go into somewhat more detail on what the EU wants.
+Tuesday, May 2 - After May Day holiday, Barnier likely to go back to Council with his recommendations for how negotiations should be structured, seeking the governments' approval.

 DIRECTIVES